Continuing Professional Development (short course)

 Module level: 6

-You will first need to apply with your chosen Trust via NHS Jobs, see NHS Trust profiles below for contact details and more information about how to apply.
+You will first need to apply with your chosen Trust via NHS Jobs.
+See our partner NHS Trust profiles below for contact details and more information about how to apply.

 Our blended learning course combines lectures, tutorials, skills teaching, online learning, self-directed study - and offers a mix of theory and practice.
 You'll attend for 60 hours of teaching, complete 40 hours of online learning, and do at least 200 hours of assessed practice.
 The practice hours can be undertaken full or part-time.